brettchalupa/brettcodes/_projects/pyvio-api-infrastructure.md

 excerpt: Local deals and specials discovery app
 ---

-We setup the API application infrastructure for Pyvio on [Heroku](https://www.heroku.com/) to allow for the iOS app to be built against.
+We setup the API application for Pyvio on [Heroku](https://www.heroku.com/) to allow for the iOS app to be built against it.